What is cyberbullying?

 - Someone sends a mean text? screenshot it and report them to Watch Your Space

-- Reported cyber bullying episodes will not result in loss of technology.
+- Monitor their online activity; reported cyberbullying episodes will not result in loss of technology.

-- Evidence of the cyber bullying should always be kept as a record of what has happened.
+- Keep evidence of the cyberbullying as a record of what has happened.

-- Contacting the Internet Service Provider (ISPs) which may result in the cyber bully having their SNS suspended.
+- Contact the Internet Service Provider (ISPs) which may result in the cyber bully having their services suspended.

-“Netiquette” or online etiquette: applying the same social criteria of face to face interaction in the cyber world
+“Netiquette” or online etiquette means applying the same social criteria of face-to-face interaction in the online world.

-- Who will be able to see what I post?
+- Who will be able to see what you post?

 - Will anyone be embarrassed or hurt by it?

-- Am I proud of what I’m posting?
+- Are you proud of what you're posting?

-- How I would feel if someone posted it about me?
+- How would you feel if someone posted it about you?